jsnjack/grm/README.md

 Available Commands:
-  help        Help about any command info        Show information about a package install     Install a package from github releases list        List installed packages lock        Lock a package remove      Remove a package unlock      Unlock a package update      Update installed packages
+  help        Help about any command info        Show information about a package install     Install a package from GitHub releases list        List installed packages lock        Lock a package release     Create a release in GitHub remove      Remove a package unlock      Unlock a package update      Update installed packages